shepherdjerred/homelab/cdk8s/README.md

 # Overview

-This is a [cdk8s project](https://cdk8s.io/) to generate most of my Kubernetes YAML.
+This is a [cdk8s project](https://cdk8s.io/) to generate my Kubernetes YAML.

 ## Building